Afridev Hand Pump

-Chavula, G., Chilima, G., Mulwafu, W., Nkhoma, B., Community based management approach in the management of water resources by different organizations in the Lake Chilwa basin, Malawi, University of Malawi – The Polytechnic; 2015 Mar 12.
+Chavula, G., Chilima, G., Mulwafu, W., Nkhoma, B., 2015, Community based management approach in the management of water resources by different organizations in the Lake Chilwa basin, Malawi, University of Malawi – The Polytechnic

-Colin, J., VLOM for rural water supply: lessons from experience, London School of Hygiene & Tropical Medicine, Loughborough University; 1999 Mar.
+Colin, J.,1999, VLOM for rural water supply: lessons from experience, Water and Environmental Health at London and Loughborough, 162

-Stewart, E., How to select the proper human-powered pump for potable water, Michigan Technological University, 2003, [Dissertation].
+Stewart, E., 2003, How to select the proper human-powered pump for potable water, Michigan Technological University

 In context photographs (0)